-Amy here with a card that looks very simple (and it is!), but it's also a good vehicle to demonstrate a variety of techniques.
-Remember, you can always adapt and alter the size, color, and materials according to what you have on hand.
+Amy here with a simple card and a video packed with variety of techniques.
+First tip: Be adaptable!
+Change the size, color, and materials according to what you have on hand.

 ScraPerfect Embellie Gellie™